A Guide to the TCP/IP Model and Protocol Suit

-During the period of 1970, the Defense Advanced Research Projects Agency (DARPA) was underway to create an open standard network model.
-This network model came to be known as the TCP IP Model.
-By 1985, the TCP IP model started gaining more importance and support from vendors and ultimately replaced the OSI model.
-Currently, Internet Engineering Task Force (IETF) maintaining the TCP IP model and its related protocols.
+In 1970, the Defense Advanced Research Projects Agency (DARPA) began working to create an open standard network model known as the TCP/IP Model.
+Subsequently, by 1985, the TCP/IP model started gaining more importance and support from vendors, ultimately replacing the OSI model.
+The Internet Engineering Task Force (IETF) maintains the TCP/IP model and related protocols.

-The TCP IP model was on the path of development when the OSI standard published.
-The TCP IP model is not the same as the OSI model.
-OSI is a seven-layered standard, but TCP IP is a four-layered standard.
-The OSI model has been very important in the growth and development of the TCP IP standard, and that is why much OSI terminology applied to TCP IP.
+The TCP/IP model was on the development path when the OSI standard was published.
+The TCP/IP model is not the same as the OSI model.
+OSI is a seven-layered standard, but TCP/IP is a four-layered standard.
+The OSI model has been very important in the growth and development of the TCP/IP standard, which is why much OSI terminology is applied to TCP/IP.

 Both models are open to standard networking models.
-However, the TCP IP model has found more acceptances today and the TCP/IP protocol suite is more commonly uses.
-Just like the OSI reference model, the TCP/IP model takes a layered approach.
-In this section, we will look at all the layers of the TCP/IP model and various protocols used in those layers.
+However, the TCP/IP model is more accepted today, and the TCP/IP protocol suite is more commonly used.
+Like the OSI reference model, the TCP/IP model is layered.
+In this section, we will look at all the TCP/IP model layers and the various protocols used in those layers.

 The TCP/IP model is a reduced version of the OSI reference model consisting of the following 4 layers: